-While offering special deals, promotions, discounts and gifts is part of a loyalty campaign, so too is building a personalized connection with your customers.
+It doesn’t matter how well-crafted your emails and SMS texts are if they’re not relevant to the customer.
+Offering special deals, promotions, discounts and gifts is part of a loyalty campaign, but so too is building a personalized connection with your customers.

 To achieve that, start by using your customer data (like their purchase history) to know what products and services they like and sending them rewards based on those preferences.

 Your point of sale (POS) can help you do just that.

 With Lightspeed, you can create customer groups based on shared demographic information, purchase history, location, method of payment and special days (like birthdays).